cal-itp/data-infra/docs/analytics_examples/warehouse_tutorial.md

 ````
 ````{tabbed} SQL
 ```python
-# allows us to query SQL in the JupyterLab notebook
+# Allows us to query SQL in the JupyterLab notebook
-# use this in combination with '%%sql', as seen below
+# Use this in combination with '%%sql', as seen below
 import calitp.magics
 ```
 ```sql
 %%sql
--- ^ In combination with importing `calitp.magics`, this allows us to
--- query SQL in the JupyterLab notebook

 SELECT
     -- The first two columns are the ones we will group by for the count